 Welcome to the Fit Small Business QuickBooks Online training course.
 In this lesson, we’re going to cover how to record a bounced check in QuickBooks Online.
-You can follow along on your own QuickBooks Online account.
-If you don’t have one already, sign up for a free 30-day trial and follow along below.

 To complete this lesson, you can either watch the video below, read through the step-by-step instructions, or do both.
 Let’s begin.

 If you’d like to learn more about managing income, expenses and reporting in QuickBooks download our free 39-course QuickBooks tutorial:

 When you deposit a check that you received from a customer and there are not enough funds in their bank account, the check is returned to your bank due to non-sufficient funds to pay the check amount.
 This is a bounced check which can be a real hassle to keep track of on the books.

 Your bank will charge you a fee for a bounced check, you’ve got to contact your customer to inform them that their check has bounced and to request another form of payment.
 In this lesson, we will walk through how to correctly handle bounced checks using QuickBooks Online.